shaunjwalker/algorithms/README.md

 ## How to Run
 This program requires Java 5 or later to compile and run.

-The driver class of this project is `wordsRank.java`.
+The driver class of this project is `AlgorithmsSJW.java`.
 In compiling and running this file, the algorithms will run, reporting on the average runtime over three on each algorithm for each input array size.

 ## Runtime Analyses
 Below are Big-O runtime analyses for `reverse1`, `merge1`, and `merge2`